Spend the High Holy Days with CST

 • Candles: 6:49pm

-• Erev Rosh Hashanah Services: 7pm
+• Erev Rosh Hashanah Services: 7pm, in our sanctuary and streaming HERE

 Rosh Hashanah: Day 1